numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ### Step 2: Modifying loadbalancer.tf

-we modified the `loadbalancer.tf` to ensure that the ALB is properly configured to handle incoming HTTP traffic on port 80 and forward it to the instances registered with the ASG.
+I modified the `loadbalancer.tf` to ensure that the ALB is properly configured to handle incoming HTTP traffic on port 80 and forward it to the instances registered with the ASG.
 The ALB acts as the entry point for client requests and distributes the traffic evenly across the instances in the ASG.

 ```terraform
 resource "aws_lb" "alb" {